Image

 Phase 3

-• The study lasts for just one chemotherapy cycle, starting on Day 1.
+• The study lasts for the duration of the chemotherapy treatment.

 Study details